The Practice of Wakefulness

 This karmic momentum, unfulfilled desires and intentions cause restlessness in the mind.
 This restlessness manifests itself in agitation or stress.

 The underlying cause of restlessness is ignorance, not understanding that lasting satisfaction cannot be obtained by chasing sensual pleasures or states of being.
-Ignorance is not seeing that the chasing of sensual pleasures and states of being, instead of bringing happiness, is actually the cause of stress and suffering in one's life.
+Ignorance is not seeing that the chasing of sensual pleasures and states of being, instead of bringing happiness, is actually the cause of stress and unhappiness in one's life.

 The mind doesn't realize that it is the release of built-up stress, the letting go of trying to fulfill desires, that results in happiness.
 It is not the fulfillment of the desires themselves, which in reality will only result in additional stress sometime in the future.